pnp/pnpcore/docs/articles/contributor/readme.md

 Each coded model class:

 - Is an **internal**, **partial** class
+- Does have a public default constructor
 - Does not inherit from another class (the inheriting is done in the `Model.gen.cs` partial class)
 - Contains class level attributes that are used to define the requests to Microsoft 365 and serialization of the received data.
-These attributes are explain in more detail in their respective chapters later on
+These attributes are explained in more detail in their respective chapters later on
 - Can implement event handlers which are used to (see the [Event Handlers](event%20handlers.md) page for more details):

   - Optionally customize the JSON to Model mapping via the `MappingHandler = (FromJson input)` handler